openhab/openhab-addons/bundles/org.openhab.binding.wizlighting/README.md

 ## Thing Configuration

-To create or configure a bulb manually you need its ip address and mac address.
+To create or configure a bulb manually you need its IP address and MAC address.
 These can be quickly found in the ios or android app by entering the settings for bulb in question and clicking on the model name.
-The refresh interval may also be set; if unset it defaults to 60 seconds.
+The refresh interval may also be set; if unset it defaults to 30 seconds.
+If you desire instant updates, you may also enable "heart-beat" synchronization with the bulbs.
+Heart-beats are not used by default.
+When heart-beats are enabled, the binding will continuously re-register with the bulbs to receive sync packets on every state change and on every 5 seconds.
+Enabling heart-beats causes the refresh-interal to be ignored.
+If heart-beats are not enabled, the channels are only updated when polled at the set interval and thus will be slightly delayed wrt changes made to the bulb state outside of the binding (ie, via the WiZ app).

 Wifi Socket thing parameters: